ember-learn/ember-blog/source/2019-06-01-the-ember-times-issue-101.md

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
 This week:
-Put your thoughts to paper for the #EmberJS2019 Roadmap RFC 🛣🗺 ...
+Put your thoughts to paper for the #EmberJS2019 Roadmap RFC 🛣🗺, a new addition to the Learning Team 👏,
+...

 ---